s1r0n/pathfinder-institute/50-committee-structure.md

 ## Committee Structure

-The following table provides an up-to-date presentation of the insitute's committee structure.
+The following table provides an up-to-date presentation of the institute's committee structure.
 Task lists and committee discussions are held on Discord.
-If you're interested in donating some of time and helping out on one or two of these committees, reach out in the Discord Channels.
+If you're interested in donating some of time and helping out on one or two of these committees, reach out in the Discord channels.
+If the channel does not yet exist, reach out to Michael at mikes@athabascau.ca and we'll get one setup.
+This only way this gets built is with the help and support of *you.*

 | Area                                                      | Description                                                  | Committee                         | Membership                                                   |